HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos: Tasks

-Our goal is to develop a unified controller that can not only replicate precise parkour movements but also adapt these skills to diverse environments.
-To achieve this, in addition to carefully designing a multi-task environment, we incorporate several key design choices for the system.
-In this section, we provide details of these designs.
+Our goal is to develop a unified controller that can not only replicate precise athletic skills but also adapt these skills to diverse environments.
+To achieve this, in addition to carefully designing a multi-task environment, we incorporate several key design choices into the system.
+We first describe the shared design components that enable the learning across two modes, and then detail how these designs are instantiated for parkour and heading task.